piyushagurung/superstore-sales-analysis/README.md

 ## Why I Built This

-As someone pursuing a Business Analyst role, I wanted to go beyond theory and actually do what BAs do every day - take raw business data, ask the right questions, and turn the answers into decisions that matter.
+As someone pursuing a Business Analyst, I wanted to go beyond theory and actually do what BAs do every day - take raw business data, ask the right questions, and turn the answers into decisions that matter.

 I picked a retail sales dataset covering 4 years of transactions and treated it like a real client engagement.
 I didn't just query the data - I built a business story around it: where is this company making money, where is it losing money, and what should leadership do about it?